inkyblackness/deck/src/github.com/inkyblackness/chunkie/README.md

 Files are imported raw as well, unless a conversion is known.

-The following formats are supported for import and export: .wav for audio, .png for images The following format is supported for export only: .obj (Wavefront) for geometry, .wav/.png/.srt for movies.
+The following formats are supported for import and export: .wav for audio, .png for images The following format is supported for export only: .xml for text strings, .obj (Wavefront) for geometry, .wav/.png/.srt for movies.

 ### Movie handling
 When movies are exported, the optional ```fps``` parameter specifies which framerate to emulate.
 Videos in the resource files don't follow a strict framerate and frames can't be directly used as stills.
 If the parameter is 0, the filename will contain the offset in ```sss.fff``` format for seconds and fractions (milliseconds).
 Any other value will have the export code to duplicate frames to reach the requested framerate.
 In this case, the filename will contain a 4-digit framenumber.